jonosquire/rmhd-gpu/README.md

 conda activate ~/conda-envs/curmpy
 ```

-Create the environment
+### Create the environment

-Create a dedicated environment in your home directory:
+Before doing this, you have to create a dedicated environment in your home directory:

 ```bash
 mkdir -p ~/conda-envs